You pay nothing until we win

 When someone dies instantly in a car accident, it is usually the result of severe trauma to vital organs like the kidneys, heart, lungs, and brain.
 Typically, those involved in accidents where a driver has collided with another vehicle or immovable object like a tree or wall result in immediate death.

 If someone you know and love has died because of another person’s reckless, negligent, or intentional act, you can file a wrongful death lawsuit against the party you believe to be responsible.
 When filing a claim, you can try to be compensated for various medical expenses relating to the accident, funeral costs, property damage, and loss of financial support.
-At Andrew Injury Law, our Meridian Personal Injury Counselor can help you file a wrongful death claim if you have a case.
+At Andrew Injury Law, our Meridian Car Accident Lawyer can help you file a wrongful death claim if you have a case.

 Matt Andrew has been an attorney and member of the Idaho Bar since 2007 and has a varied and fascinating legal career.
 Since 2013, Matt has focused on representing seriously injured people in personal injury and workers’ compensation cases.
 Matt has successfully tried multiple cases to verdict before the Idaho District Courts and the Idaho Industrial Commission.